anicholakos/complete_fxos_tutorial/source/episode02.rst

 We shall go into the details on manifest in a later episode but for now, it is sufficient to know that this file will provide information like:

-* Name of your App
+* Name of your app
-* App Version
+* App version
-* App Description
+* App description
-* App Icons
+* App icons
 * Permissions that your app needs to run on device
-* Locales that your App supports
+* Locales that your app supports
 * and much more

 Take a look at the ``manifest.webapp`` file shown below: